My path in payments with Rakhi Seth-Forrest at Warner Brothers Discovery

-How can businesses prepare for the Digital Markets Act and its implications for their payment services?
+How can businesses prepare for the Digital Markets Act?

 Although March 2024 may seem like a long way off, businesses selling through gatekeepers' platforms should start preparing now.
 Building a payments strategy is multifaceted, and it will take time to consider all the options and implications.
 Starting now gives you time to do this properly and gain a competitive edge over those that delay forming their plans.

 The first task should be finding a payments partner to guide you to the right opportunities for your business.
 Ideally, the partner should be able to provide proactive consultancy and a payments platform that can turn ideas into action.